Partner APIs Overview

 - Create a JWT payload with your

-clientIdand expiration time - Sign the JWT with your partner secret key
+clientIdand expiration time - Sign the JWT with your partner apiKey

 - Include the token in the